hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro-dynamic-sql.md

 ## OGNL - The Ogonal Engine

 Dynamic SQL decides to include or exclude SQL fragments based on boolean logic evaluated at runtime according to the supplied parameters.
-This boolean logic is expressed in OGNL scripting from [The OGNL Engine](https://commons.apache.org/proper/commons-ognl/language-guide.html).
+This boolean logic is expressed in OGNL scripting from [the OGNL Engine](https://commons.apache.org/proper/commons-ognl/language-guide.html).

 For example, the following expressions are valid ones in OGNL: